What is medical billing and coding?

 Health care payments are determined by contracts with insurance carriers.
 Government plans such as Medicare and Medicaid have set fee schedules for services and medical goods that we provide.
 These fee schedules are not negotiable and are determined on a state and national scale.
 Commercial carriers have negotiated contractual rates.
 These rates can vary even within the same commercial carrier based on your plan.
 The value of a procedure or service is based on three factors: physician work (54%), practice expense (41%), and malpractice expense (5%)

-Can I negotiate my bill or do you provided discounts for prompt payment?
+Can I negotiate my bill or do you provide discounts for prompt payment?

 Can I set up a payment plan on my balance?